kuriakariuki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 6-create_local_variable creates a local variable.
 File 7-create_global_variable
 File 8-true_knowledge adds a number and a value stored in an environment variable.
+File 9-divide_and_rule divide numbers stored in an environment variables.